zowe/docs-site/docs/user-guide/configuration-at-tls.md

 ## AT-TLS configuration for Zowe

 :::tip
-Support for AT-TLS was introduced in Zowe v1.24.
-In this early version, startup was not possible in some versions of Zowe.
-For full support, we recommend that you upgrade to v2.13 or a later version.
+For full support, we recommend that you upgrade to v2.13 or a later version of Zowe.
 :::

 Follow these steps to configure Zowe to support AT-TLS: